aercolino/enzymes3/nzymes-manual.md

         |---|
         | *123.locale("5 €")* |

-    1. Nzymes evaluates the code stored in the custom field, which converts currency from EUR to the currency of the reader (here itwould be USD):
+    1. Nzymes evaluates the code stored in the custom field, which converts currency from EUR to the currency of the reader (here it would be USD):

         | State |
         |---|